 For a refresher in data set basics, including documentation, click here.

-Preparing for, Understanding, and Surviving the Job Market:
+Preparing for, Understanding, and Surviving the Academic Job Market:

 Based on my experiences on the Political Science job market and advice I received, I wrote up some advice aimed at demystifying the process.
 Take its contents with a grain of salt; I'm by no means an expert.